7 Top Travel Podcasts to Explore for Vacation Ideas and Inspiration

 Whether you’re planning a trip to France or just a Francophile at home longing for some French je ne sais quoi, Annie Sargent's weekly podcast dishes up Gallic escapism while bringing listeners along for family vacations in Provence, road trips through the Loire Valley and more.
 Sargent started the podcast six years ago, after returning to her homeland from a long stint in the U.S. Her show is a great place to learn about hidden gems — maybe an incredible Airbnb in the Dordogne or a cafe in Bordeaux — that you’d never stumble on tout seul.
 The best part?
 Her website is kept up to date with listings of all the spots mentioned in the podcasts, allowing listeners to plan their own French getaways.

-Tips, tricks and hacks you can actually deploy on, before and after your travels are delivered with a light tone during this roughly 30-minute weekly podcast from Bloomberg.
+Tips, tricks and hacks you can actually rely on, before and after your travels are delivered with a light tone during this roughly 30-minute podcast from Bloomberg.
 Hosts Nikki Ekstein and Mark Ellwood interview jet-setters from all walks of life.
-And when guests impart a particularly useful tip, it's met with an audible cha-ching button pressed by the hosts, as a running tally of their “genius score” stacks up throughout the chat.
-On recent episodes, listeners learned how an ironing board is the most overlooked useful item in hotel rooms (it can double as a standing ergonomic desk or simply additional counter space!), and how claiming your overweight carry-on is camera equipment (make sure there's some in there) can help you avoid having to check it for a flight.
+And when guests impart a particularly useful tip, it’s met with an audible cha-ching button pressed by the hosts, as a running tally of their “genius score” stacks up throughout the chat.
+Browse some of his 2020 episodes and learn how an ironing board is the most overlooked useful item in hotel rooms (it can double as a standing ergonomic desk or simply additional counter space!), and how claiming your overweight carry-on is camera equipment (make sure there’s some in there) can help you avoid having to check it for a flight.
+The show went on hiatus in May 2020 due to the pandemic and will return when the travel world returns to normalcy, according to the last mini-episode that posted.
+Until then, there’s a backlog of 28 shows to keep you smiling and learning.

 Beach Too Sandy, Water Too Wet